Cannabis Regulations and Licensing

 At the direction of the Board, the Department of Conservation and Development, in cooperation with various other County Departments, will begin the process of evaluating potential regulatory options and presenting those options to the Board of Supervisors.
 It is anticipated that a workshop on cannabis regulation will be held before the Board of Supervisors sometime in March of 2017 with the goal of adopting permanent regulations by the end of 2017.

 Licensing: Contra Costa County does not currently issue licenses for cultivation, sale or delivery of marijuana.
-According to the provisions of Proposition 64 local jurisdictions should have permanent marijuana regulations in place prior to establishment of the state licensing program which is expected to be in place by early 2018.
+According to the provisions of Proposition 64 local jurisdictions should have permanent cannabis regulations in place prior to establishment of the state licensing program which is expected to be in place by early 2018.

 For addition questions, please contact Ruben Hernandez at (925) 674-7785 or by email at email@example.com